 The filling for these empanadas is just a kid-friendly ground beef mixture that you can certainly change up to your liking!
 I have a Chicken Empanada recipe I LOVE, and I think a more traditional Spanish beef empanada is also amazing, but for Halloween night being as hectic as it is, I like to keep it simple with some seasoned ground beef and cheddar cheese.
 Simple and delicious!

-Halloween Dinner - Pumpkin Empanadas
+Halloween Pumpkin Empanadas Recipe

 - 1 lb ground beef

-- 1/4 yellow onion diced
+- 1/4 yellow onion, diced

 - 1 packet taco seasoning

-- 2/3 c water
+- 2/3 cup water

-- Approx. 2 cups of cheddar cheese shredded
+- 2 cups cheddar cheese, shredded

 - 1 egg

 - Preheat oven to 350 degrees.
 Line a cookie sheet with foil or spray with non-stick spray.